 A happier, healthier life.

-What if we weigh our dog and no weight loss has been achieved.
+What if we weigh our dog and no weight loss has happened?
 Do not despair.

 Consider items below: